Warriors say Curry sidelined with left leg injury - WHIZ News

-SAN FRANCISCO (AP) — Golden State All-Star guard Stephen Curry will be sidelined due to injuries to his left leg, the team said Sunday, and the Warriors aren’t sure how long he’ll be out.
+SAN FRANCISCO (AP) — Golden State All-Star guard Stephen Curry will be sidelined due to injuries to his left leg, the team said Sunday, and the Warriors aren’t sure how many weeks he’ll miss.

+Curry was diagnosed after an MRI with partial tears to his superior tibiofibular ligament and interosseous membrane in his left leg and also has a lower-leg contusion.
+But Warriors coach Steve Kerr stressed Sunday that the news could have been far worse.

+“I didn’t know those ligaments existed,” Kerr said.
+“I think the main thing is he’s going to be out for a little bit.
+We’re going to reevaluate in a few days.
+And the good news is, he’s going to be back.
+We don’t exactly know when but it’s not an injury that’s going to keep him out for the season.
+He’s going to come back this season and hopefully sooner rather than later.”

-Curry was diagnosed with partial tears to his superior tibiofibular ligament and interosseous membrane in his left leg and also has a lower-leg contusion.
-He left Saturday’s game against Dallas with 2:01 left in the third quarter, after his wrapped left leg — which he originally hurt Thursday in a matchup against Denver — appeared to buckle as he played defense.
+Curry left Saturday’s game against Dallas with 2:01 left in the third quarter, after his wrapped left leg — which he originally hurt Thursday in a matchup against Denver — appeared to buckle as he played defense.

 He immediately began hopping in obvious discomfort, then left the game and didn’t return.